This post includes affiliate links.

 MHA– Mental Health America also offers a number of services for those suffering from mental illness, especially those in vulnerable populations such as the homeless and children.
 Local branches provide very practical services such as peer support, case management, and residential services for those with severe mental illness.

 Project Semicolon– Started by a young woman who sadly lost her battle with depression recently, this nonprofit is focused on raising awareness about suicide, through the symbol of the semicolon.
 The semicolon represents that your story isn’t over yet.
 It educates and raises awareness about mental illness and suicide prevention, especially for young people.
+Here’s a collection of stories from some of them.

 This is My Brave– This nonprofit raises awareness by putting on shows across the country featuring those who have suffered from mental illness telling their stories through personal essays, poetry, and music.
 Their desire is to both encourage and create community by breaking the stigma of mental illness.
 They believe that storytelling can save lives.

 To Write Love On Her Arms– This nonprofit was created to offer hope for those struggling with depression, self-injury, addiction, and suicide.
 They travel the US to provide resources at music festivals, provide thousands of suicide prevention packs to organizations across the world, answer thousands of messages from those struggling, and allow those in recovery the opportunity to share their stories with others through their blog.
+The story surrounding the start of this nonprofit has even been made into a movie starring Kat Dennings and Chad Michael Murray.

 The way laws and policy are written in the US have a direct impact on the mental health treatment that individuals are receiving every day.
 The mental health community, including Mental Health America, has been working for decades to develop policy recommendations that will help prevent, diagnosis, and offer adequate treatment for mental illness.